vhelin/wla-dx/doc/functions.rst

-min()      Takes two arguments, a and b, returns the smaller value random()   Takes two arguments, min and max, returns a pseudo random number like ``.DBRND`` round()    The same as ANSI C99 round()
+min()      Takes two arguments, a and b, returns the smaller value random()   Takes two arguments, min and max, returns a pseudo random number like ``.DBRND`` round()    The same as ANSI C99 round() sqrt()     Returns the square root of the supplied value
 ========== ================================================================================

 Note!
 Use bankbyte() with WLA-65816 as on that platform the bank (+ base) bits